cesarvr/keycloak-ansible-module/README.md

 ## Keycloak Resources

-In Keycloak defines all configuration is defined as Rest resources.
-This resources can be:
+In Keycloak every part of the configuration is defined in the server as a [Restful Resource](https://en.wikipedia.org/wiki/Representational_state_transfer), this makes it easy for us to think about configuration.
+An example of this resources are:

 - clients
 - roles
 - groups
 - components (like Federation, Realms Key Configuration, etc).
 - users

-To interact with this resources we can use the resource module provided in this Ansible module.
+This ansible module basically provides a way to store Keycloak configuration as code, so we can rebuild a Keycloak instance from scratch without visiting the UI.

 ## Adding One Resource